opinion

 Be in Control

 Velocity controls are also helpful in the fight against fraud.
-Monitor the velocity of small and large transactions and use velocity checks for low-amount authorization-only transactions.
+Monitor the velocity of small and large transactions, in particular low-amount authorization-only transactions.
 Account testing transactions are often less than $10.
 Thresholds should also be set on the number of transactions within a specified timeframe.
 Also, always monitor the velocity on various data elements such as an IP address, device or email.

 Know Your Tools

 There are many technical tools out there that can help, and most likely at least some of these are already in place through your payment facilitator or gateway.
 Most are set up to prevent merchants from being hit by enumeration and testing attacks, and to make it easy to quickly identify an attack and block it.
-With the block, garbage transactions can be stopped before they are sent to acquirers and issuers, which also stops unwanted authorization fees.
+With a block, garbage transactions are stopped before they are sent to acquirers and issuers, which also stops unwanted authorization fees.

 Take the time to talk to your provider and ask them what tools they have in place to protect you.
 The best approach is to institute as many safety measures as possible on your site, and leverage all the robust tools your service provider has in place to fight these types of fraud.